lu-ko/scala-coursera-reactive/progfun-simulations/README.md

 3. When a person moves into a room with an infectious person he might get infected according to the transmissibility rate, unless the person is already infected or immune.
 A person cannot get infected between moves (this is slightly unrealistic, but will simplify your implementation).

-4. hen a person becomes infected, he does not immediately get sick, but enters a phase of incubation in which he is infectious but not sick.
+4. When a person becomes infected, he does not immediately get sick, but enters a phase of incubation in which he is infectious but not sick.

 5. After 6 days of becoming infected, a person becomes sick and is therefore visibly infectious.